ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/spellchecker/README.md

 Internals
 ---------

-Any mispelled word has the css class `cm-spell-error` applied to it, so you can customize their styling in cutom.css if you'd like.
+Any mispelled word has the css class `cm-spell-error` applied to it, so you can customize their styling in your `custom.css` file if you'd like.